ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-5. If the binary ladder indicates a greatest version equal to the target version (that is, it contains inclusion proofs for all expected versions less than or equal to the target, and non-inclusion proofs for all expected versions greater than the target), then:
+5. If the binary ladder indicates a greatest version equal to the target version (that is, it contains inclusion proofs for all expected versions less than or equal to the target and non-inclusion proofs for all expected versions greater than the target), then:

    1. If the log entry is not expired, terminate the search successfully.